BenBeresfordJones/MGBC/README.md

 [Functional and taxonomic comparison of mouse and human gut microbiotas using extensive culturing and metagenomics](https://doi.org/10.1101/2021.02.11.430759)

+The [MGBC-Toolkit](https://github.com/BenBeresfordJones/MGBC-Toolkit) is a new tool for identifying the closest taxonomically and functionally related species between the human and mouse gut microbiotas, as well as the taxonomic locations of functions of interest between hosts.

 ## Dataset download links for use by reviewers

 __Genomes:__